Healing Is Not Self-Improvement

 These are not personality changes.

-As the nervous system learns safety through attuned, consistent, trauma-informed therapy, it begins to allow more of you to come forward.
+As the nervous system learns safety through attuned, consistent, trauma-informed therapy, it gradually allows more of you forward.

 Not dramatically.

-This is why therapy focused on nervous system regulation, attachment repair, and somatic awareness can be so effective for CPTSD.
+This is why therapy that focuses on regulation, attachment repair, and somatic awareness is so effective for complex trauma.

 It does not force change.

-Many trauma survivors learned early that relying on others was risky or disappointing.
-Self-reliance became necessary.
+Many trauma survivors learned early that relying on others was risky.

 Trauma that formed in relationship heals in relationship.